 The Albula and Surselva railway line run across the Hinterrhein Bridge near Reichenau-Tamins for over 100 years.
 With its single-tracked railway line, the existing bridge is not longer capable of meeting the operational requirements due to the constant expansion of offerings.
 Therefore, the Rhaetian Railway will build a second Hinterrhein bridge parallel to the existing bridge, as well as additional 600 m of train tracks from the exit Reichenau-Tamins to the area of Reichenau-Farsch.
 Thus, the two railway lines can be separated, and timetable stability increased.

 The new, 200 m long steel bridge with V-supports and a trough cross-section forms the key element of the project.
 It carries the name "Sora Giuvna", Romansh for “Small Sister”, and is the winner project of an international project competition.
-The new bridge will traverse the Hinterrhein and the National Road A13.
+The new bridge traverses the Hinterrhein and the National Road A13.

 In the background, the existing bridge, in front, as visualisation, the new Hinterrhein Bridge.